 The broad and gently winding River Soar meanders through rural scenery, passing quiet river meadows and pretty villages.
 It is a much-loved route for boats of all kinds, with narrowboats, river cruisers, canoes and dinghies all taking to the water.

 Guide only - weather conditions can affect water levels

 |Bridge and lock sizes vary - see full dimensions|

 To find details such as moorings, boaters' facilities and access points, you'll need to zoom to the map fully.
 Click the red 'i' icon in the bottom right hand corner to expand the key.

 There are lots of attractions along the river where it passes through north Leicester.
 The National Space Centre is a futuristic tower made of semi-transparent material, which reveals two rockets inside.

 The historic Abbey Park stretches out on both sides of the river.
-It contains the ruins of a twelfth-century abbey and a seventeenth-century mansion, as well as lakes, formal gardens, a Chinese garden and model railway.
+It contains the ruins of a 12th century abbey and a 17th century mansion, as well as lakes, formal gardens, a Chinese garden and model railway.
 Further along, there is more green space where the gardens of Belgrave Hall Museum also reach down to the river.